Comparing Medicare and Medicaid: How to Explain the Difference to Your Employees

 Who qualifies for Medicare and Medicaid coverage?

-To qualify for Medicare, employees or their spouses must be US citizens or legal permanent residents.
-They must have worked and paid Medicare taxes for 10 years or longer.
+To qualify for Medicare, beneficiaries or their spouses must be US citizens or legal permanent residents.

 Medicaid doesn’t require recipients to have paid any taxes to be eligible for coverage.
-In states that participate in the Affordable Care Act, adult legal residents and US citizens with incomes 138% below the poverty line qualify for Medicaid coverage.
-In 2022, this is $13,590 for a single adult, $18,300 for a couple, $27,750 for a family of four, and $46,630 for a family of eight.
-If a family’s income exceeds the Medicaid limit, but they can’t afford private health insurance, they can still get coverage for children under age 19 through the Children’s Health Insurance Program (CHIP).
+A few examples of mandatory eligibility groups for Medicaid include low-income families, qualified pregnant women and children, and individuals who receive Supplemental Security Income (SSI).
+In states that participate in the Affordable Care Act, adult legal residents and US citizens with incomes 133% below the poverty line qualify for Medicaid coverage.
+If a family’s income exceeds the Medicaid limit but can’t afford private health insurance, they can still get coverage for children under age 19 through the Children’s Health Insurance Program (CHIP).

-How do employees apply for Medicare and Medicaid?
+How do you apply for Medicare and Medicaid?

-Employees who are eligible for Medicare should visit the Social Security Administration’s website during the open enrollment period between November 1 and December 15.
+Folks who are eligible for Medicare should visit the Social Security Administration’s website.
 They should click on the “Medicare Benefits” section, and then they can apply online.
-(If your employees are already receiving Social Security or Railroad Retirement Board benefits when they become eligible, they’ll be automatically enrolled in Medicare Parts A and B.)
+(If someone already receives Social Security or Railroad Retirement Board benefits when they become eligible, they’ll be automatically enrolled in Medicare Parts A and B.)

-Keep in mind that if your employees are turning 65, they should sign up within three months before or after their birthday to avoid penalties.
-Employees only have to apply for Medicare coverage once, though if they also sign up for a Medicare Advantage (Part C) plan, they’ll need to re-enroll annually.
+Keep in mind that if eligible beneficiaries are turning 65, they should sign up within three months before or after their birthday to avoid penalties.

-Employees who are eligible for Medicaid in their state can enroll at any time during the year.
-For more information, employees can visit their state Medicaid agency website or apply through the Health Insurance Marketplace.
-It’s important to remind employees that they’ll have to recertify for Medicaid every year.
+Those who are eligible for Medicaid in their state can enroll at any time during the year.
+They can visit their state Medicaid agency website or apply through the Health Insurance Marketplace for more information.
+It’s important to remind beneficiaries that they’ll have to re-certify for Medicaid every year.

 Do Medicare and Medicaid cover dependents?